FrigoEU/sqltopurs/README.md

 myfunc conn {myinvar} = query \"select * from myfunc(?)\" [toSql myinvar] conn
 ```

+You can add another 'extra' file (-e or --extra CLI param) which will be inlined straight into the generated .purs file.
+This comes in handy when handeling Non-standard Data Types.

 Non-standard Data Types
 =======================
 UUID
 ----
 Postgres's UUID type is used a lot, but Sqltopurs doesn't assume how you want to use the UUID type.
+It will generate postgres uuid parameters as a UUID type in resulting purescript function.
+After that, it's up to you how you want to handle it.
-If you want it just as a newtype, you can add following line to your "extra" file:
+If you want to use it as a newtype, you can add following line to your "extra" file:
 ```
 newtype UUID = UUID String
 ```